Back to home page click here

 Second, all empires fall.
 Whether it is the Roman Empire of two millennia ago or the Soviet bloc of the 20th century, sooner or later all dominant powers eventually loose their pre-eminence.
 The current hegemony of the United States will not last forever.

 Third, progress is not inevitable.
-In the last 100 years, some 150 million people have died in war, around 100 million have died in famines, a further 100m died as a result of government repression, and - most unsettling to any notion of 'progress' - there were 14 million victims of genocide.
+In the last 100 years, some 150 million people have died in war, around 100 million have died in famines, a further 100 million died as a result of government repression, and - most unsettling to any notion of 'progress' - there were 14 million victims of genocide.

 To create a safer and fairer world we need to understand better our turbulent and multi-cultural history.